apocalyptech/blcm-web/_pages/community.md

 a channel for getting help as a user, if you're not able to get mods working properly.

 BL2 Reborn has [their own Discord server as well](https://discord.gg/Rakbg5F).

+The community which set up this server doesn't do much with Borderlands 1 modding, but there is a [Bordlerands 1 Modding Discord](https://discordapp.com/invite/9dYYN6Y) available as well.